-If you go to our Resources for Students page, you will find a list of housing options in Madison including links to two search engines to look for sublet ads.
-Additionally, we have now posted an online forums page where some local UW students have listed ads for sublets.
-Please feel free to peruse the online subletting forum.
-Please feel free to contact us for additional summer housing resources.
+If you visit the Housing Options in Madison page, you will find a list of housing options in Madison including links to websites to look for sublet ads.
+Additionally, please feel free to contact us for additional summer housing resources.

 What’s the nearest airport for me to fly into Madison?

 Madison’s local airport, Dane County Airport (code: MSN) is the nearest airport to fly into.
 The airport is just a 15 minute taxi ride from downtown Madison.
 Some students also choose to fly into Milwaukee’s airport (MKE) or Chicago O’Hare airport (ORD).
-However, if you choose to fly into O’hare or Milwaukee, keep in mind that you will need to take a 3-hour bus from Chicago’s O’hare Airport or a 2-hour bus from Milwaukee to get to Madison.
-For details on your travel options to Madison, please see our Resources for Students page.
+However, if you choose to fly into O’hare or Milwaukee, keep in mind that you will need to take a 3-hour bus from Chicago’s O’Hare Airport or a 2-hour bus from Milwaukee to get to Madison.
+For details on your travel options to Madison, please see the Travel and Parking page.

 Is it possible to find someone to carpool with to Madison?